hrbrmstr/drill-domain-tools/README.md

 SELECT
   a.dom AS dom,
   a.rec.hostname AS host,
-  a.rec.domain AS dom,
-  a.rec.public_suffix AS suf,
+  a.rec.assigned AS assigned,
   a.rec.tld AS tld,
-  a.rec.top_private_domain tpf
+  a.rec.subdomain AS subdomain
 FROM
   (SELECT dom, suffix_extract(dom) AS rec
   FROM
-    (SELECT 'somehost.example.com' AS dom
+    (SELECT 'somehost.subnet.example.co.uk' AS dom
      FROM (VALUES((1))))) a;
 ```